hoteltonight/connectivity-guides/best-practices/README.md

 CSS
 ---

-* Document the project's CSS architecture (the README, component library or style guide are good places to do this), including things such as:
-  * Organization of stylesheet directories and Sass partials
-  * Selector naming convention
-  * Code linting tools and configuration
-  * Browser support
 * Use Sass.
 * Use [Autoprefixer][autoprefixer] to generate vendor prefixes based on the project-specific browser support that is needed.